Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

 \subsection{Dataset}

 We observed that many tasks from the original VH dataset, which were manually annotated, are no longer executable in the latest simulator version.
-Therefore, we utilize the train-validation-test subset of samples as used in \cite{progprompt}.
-Each sample comprises a tuple: a task description in natural language, a step-by-step plan in natural language, and corresponding VH commands.
+Therefore, we utilize the train-validation-test subset of samples as used in \citet{progprompt}.
+Each sample comprises a tuple: a task description, a step-by-step plan (both in natural language), and corresponding VH commands.
 The dataset is divided into training, validation, and test splits, containing 35, 25, and 10 tuples, respectively.
-Our prompts are based on the training set samples, and we evaluate our model using the unseen test set.
+Our planning prompt uses examples of task descriptions and high-level plans from the dataset, whereas the execution prompt uses high-level plans and their corresponding VH commands as in-context learning examples.